 Exciting News! // We're excited to launch our new digital arm - Manage Global.
 To compliment our global reach with our LinkedIn Learning courses, we're offering a compelling resource - The Smart Management Blueprint that can be accessed and implemented in any business environment, world-wide.
 It provides a step-by-step roadmap to simultaneously improve business and people management while developing competent managers.
 If you feel a need for improvement in any of these areas you'll want to learn more.
 Check it out here!

 // JoAnn is the founder of JCS Business Advisors - a strategic business management consultancy.
-Through her expertise in human behavior, she helps develop high functioning management & teams as she partners with forward-thinking senior leaders, entrepreneurs and their HR counterparts.
+Through her expertise in human behavior, she helps develop high functioning managers & teams as she partners with forward-thinking senior leaders, entrepreneurs and their HR counterparts.
 Her unique distinction is in helping clients practically and profitably bridge the knowledge & execution gap of connecting human behavior to improving results.

 // Email: firstname.lastname@example.org // Ph: 888.388.0565 // Schedule a 30 min. complimentary advisory call and receive a copy of our latest executive briefing.